Rainy Day in Valletta

 If you want convenience and choice, the market hall can be a practical base—especially when you want to stay indoors without committing to a long sit-down meal.

-If the rain becomes light, do micro-walks: 10–15 minutes that capture the city’s best street texture without turning into a wet marathon.
+If the rain becomes lighter, do micro-walks: 10–15 minutes that capture the city’s street texture without turning into a wet marathon.

 FAQ